willKip/browser-calculator/README.md

 # Online Calculator

+(This project is part of [The Odin Project](https://github.com/TheOdinProject/curriculum), an open-source self-directed web development course.)

-Simple calculator built on JavaScript, HTML, and CSS.
+Simple in-browser calculator built on JavaScript, HTML, and CSS.

 Mouse input works as well as keyboard input.
 Escape resets the calculator, Backspace deletes a digit.
 Sign change has no corresponding key.